Atmosfear (band)

 Their most notable release was "Dancing In Outer Space", which reached the Top 50 of the UK Singles Chart in 1979.
 A double A-sided single followed, "Motivation" / "Extract" which did not chart.
 This track also became BBC Radio 1 DJ, Pete Tong's club track of the year, when it was released where Tong appeared at a nightclub close to Brands Hatch.

-Following a major disagreement with Andy Sojka, the main group line up changed completely, when bassist Lester Batchelor left soon after the release of the single "Xtra Special" which he penned.
-The different version of the track was recorded in the United States with the vocals provided by Dolette McDonald.
+Following a major disagreement with Sojka, the main group line up changed, when Batchelor left soon after the release of the single "Xtra Special", which he had penned.
+The different version of the track was recorded in the United States, with the vocals provided by Dolette McDonald.

 In the mid 1990s, Sojka set up three new dance music labels called Meta4, Chemical Discs and Jump Cut, with the latter releasing an album by Atmosfear called Trance Plants in 1994 and Meta4 releasing the act's Jangala Spirits in 1997.
 In the late 1990s, a remix project called Altered Slates, managed to get "Dancing In Outer Space" re-charting low down the Top 100 with mixes from Masters at Work's Louie Vega and Kenny 'Dope' Gonzales, who had sampled "Motivation" on their Bucketheads album track "I Wanna Know" a couple of years before the record re-charted.
 Also involved with the Altered Slates project were producer Francois Kevorkian and Dimitri from France.

 In February 2000, Sojka died of multiple myeloma aged 48, while in the middle of recording a new Atmosfear album called Groove World.

 In 2019, Bachelor debuted a new line-up of Atmosfear, and booked a number of live dates for 2020, which had to be rescheduled.
-He also released a new version of "Dancing In Outer Space" called "DIOS:2020" which featured Francesco Mendolia from Incognito alongside Orphy ‘Vibes’ Robinson MBE, Antonello Filaccio, Dee Byrne, Kenny Barry and Shelley 'Deeizm' Debenham.
+He also released a new version of "Dancing In Outer Space" called "DIOS:2020" which featured Francesco Mendolia from Incognito alongside Orphy 'Vibes’ Robinson, Antonello Filaccio, Dee Byrne, Kenny Barry and Shelley 'Deeizm' Debenham.